Pages

 1 spaghetti squash, about 2 pounds

-1/2 pound thin spaghetti pasta
+1/2-pound thin spaghetti pasta

 1 tablespoon unsalted butter